esm7/obsidian-map-view/README.md

 2. Add a front matter geolocation by using the Obsidian command 'Add geolocation (front matter) to current note'.
 This opens the same dialog as "new geolocation note" which allows you to search for a location name or paste a [URL parsing rules](#url-parsing-rules).

-3. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL or "lat,lng" geolocation from that service, right-click in your note and select "Paste as Geolocation".
+3. If you have a geolocation in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL or "lat,lng" geolocation from that service, right-click in your note and select "Paste as Geolocation".
 The supported services are configurable, see [below](#url-parsing-rules) for more details.

 ### From the Map

 The map offers several tools to create notes.

 1. Use "new note here" when right-clicking the map.
-This will create a new note (based on the template you can change in the settings) with the location you clicked.
+This will create a new note (based on the template you can change in the settings) with the location that you clicked.
 You can create either an empty note with a front matter (single geolocation) or an empty note with an inline geolocation.

 ![](img/new-note.png)

-Note that the map can be searched using the tool on the upper-right side.
+The map can be searched using the tool on the upper-right side, so you can quickly jump to the place you want to mark.
+[URL parsing rules](#url-parsing-rules) also work here, so you can [copy a geolocation from Google Maps](#tips) (or any other service) and jump to it.

 ![](img/search.png)

-2. If you prefer to enter geolocations as text, use one of the "copy geolocation" options when you right-click the map.
+2. If you prefer to enter geolocations as text, use one of the "copy geolocation" options when you right-click the map and paste them in a note.
 If you use "copy geolocation", just remember you need the note to start with a front matter that has an empty `locations:` line.

 ![](img/copy.png)

 ### Paste as Geolocation

-Map View monitors the system clipboard, and when a URL is detected to have an encoded geolocation (e.g. a Google Maps "lat, lng" location), a "Paste as geolocation" entry is added to the editor context menu.
+Map View monitors the system clipboard, and when it is is detected to contain an encoded geolocation (e.g. a Google Maps "lat, lng" location), a "Paste as geolocation" entry is added to the editor context menu.
-For example, if you right-click a location in Google Maps and click the first item in the menu (coordinates in lat,lng format), you can then paste it as a geolocation inside a note.
+For example, if you right-click a location in Google Maps and click the first item in the menu (coordinates in lat,lng format, see [below](#tips)), you can then paste it as a geolocation inside a note.

-Alternatively, you can right-click a URL that is already present in a note and choose "Convert to geolocation".
+Alternatively, you can right-click a URL or a supported formatted string that is already present in a note and choose "Convert to geolocation".

 By default Map View can parse URLs from two services: the OpenStreetMap "show address" link and a generic "lat, lng" encoding used by many URLs.

+### Tips

+#### Copying from Google Maps

+Google Maps on desktop web offers a very easy shortcut for copying universal `lat, lng` coordinates.

+1. Right-click anywhere in the Google map.
+2. The first menu item should be the universal coordinates.
+By clicking it, the coordinates are copied to the clipboard.
+3. In any Obsidian note, right click and choose "paste as geolocation", or paste the coordinates into any Map View search box.

+TODO screenshot

 ## Queries